trojal/rozero-notes/memorial-dungeons/equipment-and-items.md

 ### Crafting Higher Grades

 Subjugation Equipment (Grade IV) is the starting equipment in the Memorial Dungeon Equipment series.
-These pieces of equipment found in this set are the only ones dropped by monsters ingame.
-Otherwise, to create the higher grades of equipment, you must collect materials to craft with previous sets to reach the next level.
+The equipment found in this set are the only ones dropped by monsters ingame.
+To create the higher grades of equipment, you must collect materials to craft with previous sets to reach the next grade.

 To craft higher grades of equipment, head to the building at `prontera 50 227`.